gp-dublincentral/jh-web/site/content/post/temporary-emergency-accommodation-east-wall-road.md

 #### Who is the contact person in IPAS to respond to any queries or issues?

 IPAS operational queries and questions can be sent to ipasinbox@equality.gov.ie

-IPPS procurement and contract queries can be directed to ipps@equality.gov.ie

 Please put Gateway 2 in the subject line to ensure queries are directed appropriately.